RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 Some flags of ts_proto should be set depends on Server Config:

 - snakeToCamel: If `MarshalOptions.UseProtoNames` was `true` on serverside, ts_proto should not include `json` . (set to keys or false, which default to keys_json)

+ts_proto do not check oneof at client code, so the gateway cli do not check the oneof duplicated set.